 Investor loans that stand out and offer the most competitive rate are not always easy to find.
 Interest rates for investors tend to be higher than they are for owner occupiers due to risk – but there are still some great deals out there if you know who to talk to.

 As a general rule of thumb, rates tend to be structured something like this:

-- Highest rates: Interest only loans for investors
+- Highest rates: Interest-only investor loans

 - Lower rates: Interest only loans for owner occupiers

 - Lowest rates: principal and interest loans for owner occupiers